MadLittleMods/zig-neural-networks/README.md

-This is heavily inspired by my [first neural network implementation](https://github.com/MadLittleMods/zig-ocr-neural-network) which was based on [Sebastian Lague's video](https://www.youtube.com/watch?v=hfMk-kjRv4c) and now this implementation makes things a bit simpler to understand (at least math-wise) by following a pattern from [Omar Aflak's (The Independent Code) video](https://www.youtube.com/watch?v=pauPCy_s0Ok) where activation functions are just another layer in the network.
+This is heavily inspired by my [first neural network implementation](https://github.com/MadLittleMods/zig-ocr-neural-network) which was based on [Sebastian Lague's video](https://www.youtube.com/watch?v=hfMk-kjRv4c) and now this library implementation makes things a bit simpler to understand (at least math-wise) by following a pattern from [Omar Aflak's (The Independent Code) video](https://www.youtube.com/watch?v=pauPCy_s0Ok) where activation functions are just another layer in the network.
 See the [*developer notes*](./dev-notes.md) for more